 Note: Cooking celery makes it easier to digest and makes the vitamins and minerals more available to pets.
 To prevent choking, be sure to cut into small pieces for small breeds and fast eaters.
 Too much celery will cause dogs to urinate more than normal since celery acts as a diuretic.
 Additionally, too much can cause gastrointestinal issues such as gas, bloating, nausea, vomiting, and diarrhea.

-Nutritional Benefit: Fiber, Antioxidants, Iron, Calcium, Sodium Phosphorus, Vitamins A, B, C, K high water content, low-calorie, fat-free.
+Nutritional Benefit: Fiber, Antioxidants, Iron, Calcium, Sodium Phosphorus, Vitamins A, B, C, and K, high water content, low-calorie, fat-free.
 Bonus: Freshens pet's breath

 Serving: Cooked and chopped.
 1/8 to 3/4 cup = 1.4 to 8.25 calories

-Note: Overcooking and exposing to high heat will destroy nutrient content.
+Note: Overcooking and exposure to high heat will destroy nutrient content.

-Nutritional Benefit: Fiber, Vitamins A, C, K, Folate, Riboflavin, Protein
+Nutritional Benefit: Fiber, Vitamins A, C, and K, Folate, Riboflavin, Protein

 Serving: ¼ tablespoon to 2 tablespoons = .5 to 14 calories